 This blog is a personal blog written and edited by me.
 For questions about this blog, please contact Mary Haight, dancingdogblog at yahoo.com.
 The opinions in my posts are my own.

 This blog accepts forms of cash advertising, sponsorship, paid insertions or other forms of compensation.
-This blog does not accept cash payment to influence opinions on products, services, websites and topics in any blog posts.
+This blog does not accept cash payment to influence opinions on products, services, websites and topics in any blog posts and does not allow previewing of reviews.

-The compensation received will never influence the content, topics or posts made in this blog.
+Compensation received will never influence the content, topics, or posts published on this blog.
 Advertising is in the form of posts and banner ads.
-Each sponsored post will be identified as a paid advertising item at the top and bottom of each compensated post.
+Also sponsored posts will be identified as such at the top and bottom of each compensated post.

-The owner of this blog is compensated to provide opinion on products, services, websites and various other topics.
-Even though the owner of this blog receives compensation for our posts or advertisements, we always give our honest opinion, findings, beliefs, or experiences on those topics or products.
-The views and opinions expressed on this blog are purely the bloggers’ own.
+The owner of this blog is sometimes compensated directly or indirectly to provide opinion on products, services, websites and various other topics.
+(If paid in cash or in-kind to write about something, it will be mentioned) Even though the owner of this blog may receive compensation for posts or advertisements, we always give our honest opinion, findings, beliefs, or experiences on those topics or products.
+The views and opinions expressed on this blog are purely the bloggers own.
 Any product claim, statistic, quote or other representation about a product or service should be verified with the manufacturer, provider or party in question.

 Mary and Craig, the posts are great, Congrats, you guys run a great pet blog!
 I couldn't find any email address to contact either of you personally though.
 Not sure if there's a reason for this, but if there's an addr you would like to share, let me know at jorgeg at mit.edu.
 Thansk